BDC Hamburger Icon

 Open row

-Establishing a business partnership or limited liability company comes with many risks, and if those aren’t managed correctly, it could result in the dissolution of a partnership, damaged relationships and potential lawsuits
+When you enter a business partnership, it’s easy to get swept up in the possibilities of your new venture and overlook the chance that the partnership may not work out.
+Establishing a business partnership or limited liability company (LLC) comes with many risks, and if they are not managed correctly, it could result in the dissolution of a partnership, damaged relationships and potential lawsuits

 The process of dissolving your partnership

-Although the process of dissolving your partnership isn’t as simple as ceasing operations and closing up shop, it doesn’t have to be overly complicated either.
+Although the process of dissolving your partnership isn’t as simple as ceasing operations and closing up shop, it doesn’t have to be overly complicated, either.
 Before you sign a partnership agreement, ensure your agreement includes a dissolution clause to help ease the process.
 Some of these clauses even include specific procedures that must be followed.

-• Closing out your business bank accounts
+• Close out your business bank accounts.

-• File a statement of dissolution with your state.
+5. File a statement of dissolution with your state.
 This process can take up to 90 days.

-• Notify all of your customers, clients and suppliers directly.
+6. Notify all of your customers, clients and suppliers directly.
 While your state may require you to publish a public notice of your dissolved partnership, deliver the message to the people directly involved in your business.

 TipBottom line